chef/chef/docs/dev/design_documents/resource_file_content_verification.md

 end
 ```

-Users could use this feature to shell out to tools which check the
+Users could use this feature to shell out to tools, which check the
 configuration:

 ```ruby